LearnersGuild/learning-os/blueprint/meta-goals.md

 ### Evolves continuously

+This is the primary goal.
 We are a constantly evolving learning organization.
 The game is ongoing.

 These metrics should be consistently improving:
-- Majority of players would highly recommend LG to their friends
-- Player NPS is greater than 70
+- Player NPS
-- Completion rate should rate
+- Completion rate
+- Players in dignified employment upon finishing
+- Players in dignified employment 1 year after finishing
-- Lower and lower skill bar to entry
+- Low skill bar for entry
-- The filter for coming in through the door is getting better and better
-  - The relationship between completion rate and application rate
-  - After initial contact and filtering, the rate at which people trends upwards/
+- Accurate enrollment filter

+## Other Goals

+### Prepares for Dignified Employment
+- Learners guild is dignified livelihood from day one.
+- Earliest possible dignified employment.
+Employability upon completion.
+  - Success is measured by employability and retaining dignified employment.
+(As opposed to how much learning happened).
+- Percentage job placement accuracy
+- Percentage of graduate still practicing software engineering in 5 years time
+- Percentage of graduates working as in their technical field of choice after 3 months, 1 year, and 3 years.
+- Every player attains self-efficacy in their engineering life.
+- Participants experience minimal friction transitioning from the LG environment to their employer's environment
+- The environment/culture teaches you how to reproduce the environment/culture.
+The dignity that comes out teaches how to bring it to any other environment that you enter into.

 ### Attracts Ongoing Mentorship
 - Percentage of graduates who continuing to mentor